 - Excellent oral and written communication skills

-- Good knowledge of Asian contemporary culture a plus
+- Knowledge of Asian and Asian American contemporary culture preferred

 How to apply:

-- a cover letter and the days and hours you are available to work
+- cover letter expressing interest, skills and experience with available days and hours

-- In Word or PDF format with the subject line "Internship" to: Jennifer Iacona ( email@example.com)
+- Word or PDF format with the subject line "Internship" email to: email@example.com

 Please do not follow-up on applications by phone.